igorrra/email_collector/README.md

 in the database as Sender, Recipients, Subject, Body (text/plain), Body (text/html), Timestamp, Attachments (name, size, type, MD5, path to saved file on the server).
 User is able to upload emails through this API, read, update and delete them.
-Also, downloading back saved attachments supported.
+Also, downloading back saved attachments and uploaded early entire emails supported.
 Basic HTTP Authorization supported and mandatory for all available application endpoints